-The government has announced a £350bn package but the details are still to follow.
-Whilst it sounds as though the government will step in and support businesses that have been affected, the mechanisms and timescales are not yet known.
-Good financial hygiene must be followed to claim money, chase debts and minimise liabilities in the meantime.
-Some initial help may be available in relation to tax liabilities and if your income is affected, it would be worth speaking with HMRC about their 'Time To Pay' facility, which now appears to have a designated coronavirus helpline.
+The government has announced a £350bn package and has announced financial support for small businesses with a turnover of up to £45million via the Coronavirus Business Interruption Loan Scheme (CBILS).
+However, the way which this is working has been criticised and the government is announcing new measures to help businesses access this support.
+In the meantime, good financial hygiene remains critical in order to claim money, chase debts and minimise liabilities.
+Some initial help may be available in relation to tax liabilities and if your income is affected, it would be worth speaking with HMRC about their 'Time to Pay' facility, which has a designated coronavirus helpline.